rust-lang/rfcs/text/3318-field-projection.md

 # Summary
 [summary]: #summary

+Introduce ways to refer to fields of structs via the type system.

+# Motivation
+[motivation]: #motivation

+Accessing field information is at the moment only possible for macros.
+Allowing the type system to also access some information about fields enables writing code that generalizes over fields.
+One important application is field projection.
 Rust often employs the use of wrapper types, for example `Pin<P>`, `NonNull<T>`, `Cell<T>`, `UnsafeCell<T>`, `MaybeUninit<T>` and more.
 These types provide additional properties for the wrapped type and often also logically affect their fields.
 For example, if a struct is uninitialized, its fields are also uninitialized.
-This RFC introduces architecture to make it possible to provide safe projections backed by the type system.

-# Motivation
-[motivation]: #motivation

-Some wrapper types provide projection functions, but these are not ergonomic.
+Giving the type system access to field information allows creating safe projection functions.

+Current projection functions cannot be safe, since they take a projection closure that might execute arbitrary code.
 They also cannot automatically uphold type invariants of the projected struct.
-The prime example is `Pin`, the projection functions are `unsafe` and accessing fields is natural and often required.
+A prime example is `Pin`, the projection functions are `unsafe` and accessing fields is natural and often required.
 This leads to code littered with `unsafe` projections:
 ```rust
 struct RaceFutures<F1, F2> {
     fut1: F1,